ruping/TRUP/README.md

 Annotation files
 ---
-Annotation files are available upon request via email.
-Currently hg19 is available.
-The hg19 and mm10 annoatation is downloadable via:
+The hg19 and mm10 annoatation is downloadable via the link below:

 **hg19**